-Explores the role of the nurse as leader and manager within the context of Christian caring.
-Emphasis is placed on concepts related to professional goal setting, delegation, conflict management, organizational structure, interdisciplinary healthcare, and management of costeffective and evidence-based whole-person care.
+Explores the role of the nurse as leader and manager within the context of Christian caring to build positive work environments.
+Emphasis is placed on using effective communication, developing cultures of safety, and implementing quality improvement initiatives using evidence-based principles.
 (3.75 theory credits; 0.25 clinical credit)